cmosguy/laravel-http-pushstream-broadcaster/README.md

 ## Sample Nginx Configuration
 1. In your `/etc/nginx/nginx.conf` file add:

         push_stream_shared_memory_size 32M;

-2. In your config file for your routes in the `server {` section, obviously you need to understand and modify the items below but this is meant to just get your started.
+2. Edit your config file for your routes in the `server {` section.
+Obviously, you need to understand and modify the items below.
+The folling config information is just meant to get you started.
 If you want a more thorough config check out [this](https://gist.github.com/dctrwatson/0b3b52050254e273ff11#file-nginx-v):

         location /channels-stats {
             # activate channels statistics mode for this location